안녕하세요. 토미입니다.

 밥 드셨어요? / 식사하셨어요? / 진지 잡수셨어요?

-All of them means “Did you eat a meal?”
+All of them mean, “Did you eat a meal?”

 Culturally, these expressions are more appropriate and natural to say to elders.

-As you can see from the language, it is very clear that Korean people have the culture to sincerely respect elders.
+As you can see from the language, it is very clear that Korean people have a culture that sincerely respects their elders.

-Negative side 1: Older people have more power over decisions than younger one
+Negative side 1: Older people have more power over decisions than younger people

 However, if you have lived in Korea as a member of their culture for a long time, you may experience some negative sides of the age-based relationship in Korea.